All Happy Families Are Alike: Plot

 A group of street children, among them Selina, witness the arrival of Fish Mooney and the escapees from Dollmaker's Island.
 Mooney approaches Selina and states that it will be a "new day".
 Selina and the children soon join Mooney's gang.

-Two weeks later, Bruce becomes convinced his father led a double life and with help from Alfred, he looks throughout his father's study room.
+Two weeks later, Bruce becomes convinced his father led a double life and with help from Alfred, he looks through his father's study room.
 Carmine Falcone is shot during an ambush in the port by Maroni's men and taken to the hospital.
-At the GCPD, Barbara decides to take trauma counselling from Dr. Leslie Thompkins after the death of her parents at the hands of The Ogre.
+At the GCPD, Barbara decides to take trauma counselling from Dr. Leslie Thompkins after the death of her parents at the hands of the Ogre.

 Cobblepot and Butch Gilzean arrive at the hospital, intending to kill Falcone.
 Cobblepot reveals planning the mob war since before making his deal with Falcone.
 Gordon stops them and handcuffs Cobblepot and Butch to a pipe and frees Falcone.
 Falcone will need two days in a hideout to find a way to stop the war and Gordon agrees to help him.
 Cobblepot, realizing Maroni's men are coming and will kill him for his betrayal, pleads with Gordon to free him, citing the favor Gordon owns him.
 Commissioner Loeb arrives with Maroni's hitmen and orders them to kill Gordon and Falcone.
-A shootout between Gordon and the hitmen ensues with Gordon killing the hitmen.
-With help from Bullock, Gordon, Falcone, Cobblepot and Gilzean escape in an ambulance.
+A shootout between Gordon and the hitmen ensues, with Gordon killing the hitmen.
+With help from Bullock, Gordon, Falcone, Cobblepot, and Gilzean escape in an ambulance.

 They get to Falcone's safe house but are taken hostage by Mooney's gang.
 Mooney is even more furious after noticing Butch's brainwashing treatment delivered by Victor Zsasz and Cobblepot.
 Mooney makes a trade with Maroni: in exchange for Falcone's head, Maroni will return Mooney's territories.
 Mooney also plans on killing Cobblepot for brainwashing Butch but spares Bullock's life.
 However, during the meeting with Maroni, Maroni makes sexist comments about Mooney, which causes her to shoot him in the head.
 Maroni's and Mooney's gangs then fight, which gives enough time to Falcone, Gordon, and Bullock to escape to a cargo container.
 Falcone decides he's "done" with business and plans on retiring.
 Selina's gang recaptures them and bring them back to Mooney.
 Cobblepot appears with a machine gun and kills some gang members.
 He then pursues Mooney to the rooftop of the warehouse while Falcone, Gordon and Bullock escape.
 Meanwhile, during the therapy, Barbara reveals that she murdered her parents, enraged that they never loved her.
 She then suffers a psychotic breakdown and proceeds to attempt to kill Leslie for stealing her fiancée Gordon.
 Leslie manages to neutralize Barbara in self-defense just as Gordon, Falcone, and Bullock arrive.